eunomia-bpf/bpftime/daemon/README.md

-# bpftime daemon: trace and replay eBPF related events
+# bpftime daemon: runtime userspace eBPF together with kernel eBPF

 The bpftime daemon is a tool to trace and run eBPF programs in userspace with kernel eBPF.
 It can: